-Summer is nearly here and life will open up from 17th May if you haven’t already why not join SGO our online group helping you to move forward with your guitar studies and to enjoy the experience of meeting others.
+SGO – “Stafford Guitar Online” is growing in popularity.
+SGO is our online meeting place helping you to move forward with your guitar studies and to enjoy the experience of meeting others.
 Check out the link above.

 We are currently working towards our October weekend guitar course and are so looking forward to meeting everyone in person.

-October is fully booked and for those who missed out we have added the dates for 2022 guitar courses.
+October is fully booked and for those who missed out this year we have added dates for 2022 guitar courses.

 Guitar Course Dates for 2022